 This page provides an overview of our specialist advice for Group A Landlords: that's Local Authorities, Registered Social Landlords, and landlords of private residential blocks.

-You will find more detailed information in our publications at the bottom of this page, and we also recommend that you review the Building Safety Programme on gov.uk – it is the co-ordinated national response to the fire at Grenfell Tower, and provides a wealth of information.
+You will find more detailed information in our audit tool for refurbished buildings, councillor guides and guidance notes below.
+We also recommend that you review the Building Safety Programme on gov.uk – it is the co-ordinated national response to the fire at Grenfell Tower, and provides a wealth of information.

 Landlords are required by law to have at least one smoke alarm installed on every floor of their properties and a carbon monoxide alarm in any room containing a solid fuel burning appliance (eg a coal fire, wood burning stove).
 You must also make sure the alarms are in working order at the start of each new tenancy.

 However, we strongly recommend an additional heat detector in the kitchen, and a smoke alarm in the lounge and hallway of individual flats and houses to give early warning to residents.